Skip to content

 7 Commonly Greenwashed Products and Their Best Alternatives

 Lots of people are trying to buy greener now.
 And companies are taking advantage of this by creating an environmentally friendly image.
-They talk about the good things they're doing for the environment without doing anything.
+They talk about the good things they’re doing for the environment without doing anything to reduce their carbon footprint.
 They may claim their products are eco friendly.
 But their production or disposal harms nature.
 Greenwashing is harmful when companies use it as an excuse not to take real action on environmental issues.

 But today, shoppers have become savvier.
 72% of Australian shoppers rank ethical brand behaviour in their top three priorities when buying products.
 They’re eager to know that the products they buy are good for the environment.